hbmahone/ASUMap/README.md

 hbmahone@gmail.com

-This is an exterior map for ASU Tempe Campus.
+This is a final product with Unity for this project.
+We are using this for implementation of our project.